Plant Health Policy

 Our horticulturally skilled staff are all aware of the major pests and diseases that can affect trees.
 Many pests and diseases are not serious - for example we expect a few caterpillars to nibble at leaves as part of a healthy ecosystem.
 Some, on the other hand, can be devastating (e.g. oak processionary moth).
 We are vigilant for any sign of problems, taking appropriate action when necessary.

 We are also inspected four times a year by the Plant Health Authority, who are fastidious in testing any material suspected of harbouring major pests or diseases.

 We are proud to say that more than 98% of our stock is produced in this country from start to finish, posing no risk of importing pests and diseases not already present on our shores.
 Some in the industry would like to see a total ban on bringing in trees from the continent, saying this is the only way to prevent the introduction of damaging invaders.
-Unfortunately, it is true to say that some traders import trees while circumventing the regulations in place, putting our biosecurity at risk.

 With the small number of trees we do import, our policy is to follow strict plant passporting guidelines and inspection schedules, only moving plants that are pest and disease free, from zones certified as free from serious threats.